8ctavio/vergil/apps/docs/src/components/confirm.md

 `Confirm`'s backdrop `z-index` value is by default set to `50` through a css variable.
 See [Styles](/get-started.md#styles) on the Get Started guide to learn how to overwrite Vergil's css variables.
 :::

-Then, a confirm request can be raised programatically with the `confirm` function
+Then, a confirm request can be raised programmatically with the `confirm` function

 ```js
 import { confirm } from '@8ctavio/vergil'